 Achieve Your Build Muscle Goals with RazFit

-The WHO’s 2020 guidelines on physical activity confirm that muscle-strengthening activities involving all major muscle groups should be performed on two or more days per week, and that these activities can be performed anywhere without specialized equipment.
-The peer-reviewed evidence (from Westcott’s metabolic research to Klika and Jordan’s bodyweight circuit validation) consistently demonstrates that home-based resistance training produces measurable results when applied with progressive overload and consistency.
+The WHO’s 2020 guidelines on physical activity (Bull et al., PMID 33239350) confirm that muscle-strengthening activities involving all major muscle groups should be performed on two or more days per week, and that these activities can be performed anywhere without specialized equipment.
+The peer-reviewed evidence — from Westcott’s (2012, PMID 22777332) metabolic research documenting 1.4 kg lean mass gains in 10 weeks to Klika and Jordan’s (2013) bodyweight circuit validation showing VO2max and body composition improvements — consistently demonstrates that home-based resistance training produces measurable results when applied with progressive overload and consistency.

-Download RazFit for progressive bodyweight workouts, AI coaching that adapts to your level, and achievement badges to track your gains.
+Download RazFit for progressive bodyweight workouts, AI coaching that adapts to your current strength level, and achievement badges to track your muscle-building milestones across weeks and months of training.
 With 30 exercises covering every muscle group and workouts from 1-10 minutes, building muscle at home has a clear, evidence-backed path forward.
+The structured progression and gamified tracking address the two most common reasons home muscle-building programs fail: insufficient progressive overload and abandoned consistency.

 Bodyweight exercises can provide sufficient mechanical tension to drive meaningful muscle hypertrophy.